 Penn State Wilkes-Barre continues to grow in academic offerings, facilities, and locations.

-As of 2012, six baccalaureate and four associate degrees can be completed through the Wilkes-Barre campus.
+As of 2015, eight baccalaureate and four associate degrees can be completed through the Wilkes-Barre campus.
 Students can also complete coursework for the first two years of more than 160 of the University’s degree programs.
 Numerous certification programs and professional development opportunities are also offered through the Wilkes-Barre Continuing Education department.

 Currently, the Wilkes-Barre campus includes Hayfield House, the Student Commons, the Athletic and Recreation Building, the Science Center, the Bell Center for Technology, the Friedman Observatory, the Murphy Student Services Center, the Struthers Family Career Services Center and the Nesbitt Academic Commons.